Meimi Tamura

 Meimi Tamura (田村芽実, Tamura Meimi) is a Japanese actress and singer.
 She is a former member of the Hello!
 Project group Angerme.

 Early life and background

-Meimi Tamura's mother was a Troupe Organizer, and acted at Gunma Prefecture in Japan.
-Her elder sister, Karen Tamura, was also an actress.
-Influence from her mother and sister inspired Meimi working to become an actress.
+Meimi Tamura's mother was a troupe organizer and actor in Gunma Prefecture, Japan.
+Her elder sister, Karen Tamura, is also an actress.
+Influence from her mother and sister inspired Meimi in working to become an actress.

 Career

 2004–2010: Early acting career

 Tamura's first public performance took place in the Concert Tour of Japanese Enka singer Kiyoshi Hikawa, on the stage in Okinawa Convention Center March 27, 2004, as a member of the Dodonpa Kids when she was five years old.

 At age of 10 she was cast in the 2009 musical Shugo Chara as Yaya Yuiki.

 After co-starring with then S/mileage members, Yuuka Maeda (who played Amu), Kanon Fukuda (who played Nadeshiko) and Ayaka Wada (who played a student and X-Egg) in this musical, she became a S/mileage fan herself, and she went to several S/mileage concerts.